 Wakefield’s 50 Things was given the green light by the Children’s Board during Covid-19, to help support families and encourage under 5’s to become more school ready.

 Shaping the project

 The Arts, Culture and Leisure section of the council have taken the lead on the initial development and tailoring of the project.
-A steering group was formed with a representative from Libraries, Museums & Castles, Health, and Marketing.
+A steering group was formed with a representative from Libraries, Museums & Castles, Health Improvement, and Social Marketing Team.
 Due to management requesting the app to be developed within 6 weeks it was agreed that the steering group should remain small initially.
 We feel this was a positive step as it initially allowed Wakefield to explore the project from a different perspective compared to other areas.

 Involving Key Partners

 In addition to the steering group, a Key Partners email network was created and they were kept informed throughout the process.